vepeti/Jellyfish/README.md

 ## Built in functions
 Jellyfish supports some simple functions.
 You can call these in template file with a special string: {{ [@variable] | function}}
-The engine is not sensitive to whitespaces.
+The function blocks are not sensitive to whitespaces.

 Example:
 ```